John and Mary Kormendy: Seabourn Cruise 2025

 Gradually, dozens of waterfalls emerged as the tide continued to drain off the reef.
 The zodiac provides a sense of scale.

-A movies provides a better sense of the feel of the tidal drainoff.
+A movie provides a better sense of the feel of the tidal drainoff.

 Ship's photographer Harry Aslan Rogers (characteristically exuberant) and John (characteristically subdued) at the start of today's zodiac cruise to the spectacular rock formations around Cyclone Creek.
 Harry's Image Masters program gave five of us longer and more intimate excursions into nature plus excellent advice on photography and especially on finesse with the features of iphones and other cameras.
 Thanks also to Harry for tweaking the Image Masters' schedule to give me more chances to see new birds.